Gely Abdel Rahman: Career

-Gely migrated to former Soviet Union to complete his university studies in Moscow in 1964.
-He was granted a scholarship from African and Asian writers Union, so he joined Gorky Institute for Arts in Moscow.
+Gely migrated to the Soviet Union in 1964 to complete his university studies in Moscow.
+He was granted a scholarship from the African and Asian Writers' Union, and joined the Gorky Institute for Arts in Moscow.
 Gely received his master's degree in arts in 1969.

-After graduation, Gely worked as an editor at Moscow News newspaper and then as a lecturer at the Oriental Institute in Moscow.
-This institute is a part of Soviet Academic Science society.
-He has received a Ph.D. in Comparative Art Theory from Oriental Institute.
-He published much of his poetry while he had been in Moscow and also while living in Russia he had poetry published in different languages like English, Russian, and French.
-In 1977 he was invited to Aden University, where he worked as a lecturer in arts and in aesthetics, was awarded a professorship and spent seven years.
-In 1983, Gely moved to Algeria to teach at the Language and Art Institute at Algeria University, where he stayed until afflicted by Kidney failure in February 1989.
-He then moved to Egypt seeking a remedy.
+After graduation, Gely worked as an editor at Moscow News and then as a lecturer at the Oriental Institute in Moscow.
+This institute was part of the Soviet Academic Science society.
+He received a Ph.D. in Comparative Art Theory from the Oriental Institute.
+He published much of his poetry while in Moscow, including some that was translated in different languages like English, Russian, and French.
+In 1977 he was invited to Aden University, where he worked as a lecturer in arts and in aesthetics, and was eventually awarded a professorship.
+Overall, he spent seven years in Yemen.
+In 1983, Gely moved to Algeria to teach at the Language and Art Institute at Algeria University, where he stayed until afflicted by kidney failure in February 1989.
+He then moved to Egypt to seek treatmen.
 Gely Abdel Rahman died in August 1990 in Cairo after a surgical operation for a dialysis.
-He had been married to a Soviet woman named Malakhat Salmanova (Milla) who recently died in Switzerland, and had two daughters, Rena and Reem.
+He had been married to a Soviet woman named Malakhat Salmanova (Milla) who later died in Switzerland.
+He had two daughters, Rena and Reem.